 Over ten years ago, through the vision, hard work, and generosity of GPC member Marcia Ritter, many members of our congregation began the prayerful practice of walking the labyrinth.
 We learned a new and powerful way of experiencing the grace of God that remains with us and sustains us in all the twists and turns on our journeys of life and faith.

-Today, through the continuing efforts of the Adult Spirituality Team, we continue to provide opportunities for our congregation to walk and pray the labyrinth.
+Today, through the continuing efforts of the Education Committee, we continue to provide opportunities for our congregation to walk and pray the labyrinth.

 For those of you who may not be familiar with the labyrinth, here’s an overview…